-Before the release of UEFI in 2007, the basic input/output system (BIOS) has been the main fixture in personal computers since the 1970s.
+Before the release of UEFI (Unified Extensible Firmware Interface) in 2007, the basic input/output system (BIOS) has been the main fixture in personal computers since the 1970s.
 Packed into silicon on the PC motherboard, the BIOS detects and initializes devices at startup and accesses the master boot record (MBR) on the hard drive to start the boot process.
 The BIOS also serves as an important, low-level management tool, allowing admins to tweak system behavior, implement security, and control peripheral devices and storage.

 UEFI vs BIOS – Key Differences

 Another important benefit of UEFI is that it does not rely on the fragile Master Boot Record (MBR) scheme to store the low-level bits that bootstrap the operating system.
-Under MBR, these key bits reside in the first segment of the disk, and any corruption or damage to that area will prevent the operating system from loading.
+Under MBR, these key bits reside in the first segment of the disk, and any corruption or damage to that area prevent the operating system from loading.
 By contrast, UEFI employs the GUID Partition Table (GPT) scheme and stores initialization code in an .efi file found in a hidden partition.
 GPT also stores redundant copies of this code and uses cyclic redundancy checks to detect changes or corruption of the data.
 The result is a far more robust and recoverable boot environment for UEFI-based PCs.

 UEFI and BIOS Compared